lstillwe/readme-generator/README.md

 ## Installation
 After cloning this project use: npm install to install the project
 ## Usage
-To run the application type: node index from the project root directory A movie of typical usage of this application is available [HERE](https://github.com/lstillwe/readme-generator/blob/main/images/ReadmeGeneratorRecording.mov)
+To run the application type: node index from the project root directory.

+A movie of typical usage of this application is available [HERE](https://github.com/lstillwe/readme-generator/blob/main/images/ReadmeGeneratorRecording.mov)
 ## Contributing
 Please contribute to this project: